-This August, I was lucky enough to celebrate Riga’s birthday with what seemed like half of Latvia at the 2014 Riga City Festival.
-Family-friendly events were held all over town.
+Every August, Riga celebrates its birthday at the Riga City Festival.
+Family-friendly events are held all over town.
 The Art Nouveau district adopted the theme “100 Years on Albert Street,” with costumed performers acting out scenes from daily life circa 1914.
 Musicians played in doorways, artists painted their muses, women sold flowers and salted fish, and couples danced on a bandstand while a military band played.
 As followers of my Facebook and Instagram accounts will attest, I love a good costume and enjoyed every minute of this charming display, despite intermittent rain.

 A large craft market was set up in Dome Square, with vendors from all across the country selling their wares.
 There was beautifully-colored pottery, hand-knitted mittens and scarves, amber jewelry, woven baskets and rugs, and honey.
 The list easily goes on.
 I made the mistake of not buying everything I wanted on Saturday and turning up Sunday to find some stalls nearly sold out.
 But it was fun to take note of the regional specialties and mentally file things away for next time.
 Plus, there were costumed buskers on hand to entertain the crowds.